ray-project/ray/doc/source/cluster/cluster_under_construction/getting-started.rst

 How can I run workloads on Ray clusters?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Workloads can be submitted to your cluster via :ref:`Ray Job Submission<ref-deployment-guide-under-construction>`.
+Ray Jobs allow you to package your application and its dependencies for execution on a cluster.
-Ray clusters provide a dashboard to :ref:`monitor and observe<cluster-monitoring-and-observability>` the status of your application.
+Ray Clusters also provide tools for :ref:`monitoring and observing<cluster-monitoring-and-observability>` the status of your application.
-When enabled, autoscaling is a powerful feature of Ray.
+Finally, when enabled, autoscaling is a powerful feature of Ray Clusters that automatically provisions resources for your Ray Job.
 See :ref:`Autoscaling<cluster-autoscaler-discussion>` for information on
 whether to enable autoscaling and how autoscaling works.

 Where to go from here?